Rumpunzel/rpg-thingy/rules/assets.md

 |     **7**      |         3          |
 |    **...**     |        ...         |

-### Masterpiece Traits

-Additionally, all masterpieces have a masterpiece [Trait](character#traits) describing its exceptional quality with rating equal to is masterpiece rating.
-Increasing a masterpiece's quality rating might increase the masterpiece trait's rating while degrading a masterpiece's quality rating might result in it losing its masterpiece rating and with it its masterpiece trait.

-When you test a skill, you may invoke **1** of your assets' masterpiece traits either on a test fitting of that asset's purpose or by describing how you would leverage that trait to your advantage.
-When you do, add its masterpiece trait's rating as dice to your roll.
-This does not degrade the asset.

-You may only invoke a single of your assets' masterpiece traits per test.
-If there are multiple fitting traits, you may only choose **1** of them.

 ## Off-Label Usage

-When using an asset for with skill other than its intended purpose, its rating is considered to be **1** for that test
+When using an asset for with skill other than its intended purpose, its rating is considered to be **1** for that test.
-If the asset is a masterpiece, instead its rating is considered to be the asset's masterpiece rating for.
-This may result in the asset not being considered a masterpiece for this test.
+If the asset is a masterpiece, instead its rating is considered to be the asset's masterpiece rating, which will likely result in the asset not being considered a masterpiece for this test.

 When using an asset with an [Attribute](character#attributes) other than its intended purpose, it always degrades, even if it is a masterpiece.
 If the asset already degraded, it degrades an additional time.